 On March 31, 2021, the parties to Class Action 1 and the Objectors filed a revised settlement agreement publicly in Class Action 1 (ECF No. 483-1) (the "Revised Settlement Agreement").
 As relevant to Medley LLC, the Company, Medley Opportunity Fund II LP, Medley Management, Inc., Medley Group, LLC, Brook Taube, and Seth Taube, the terms of the Revised Settlement Agreement do not differ from the terms of the original Settlement Agreement.
 On April 7, 2021, the Court presiding over Class Action 1 held a hearing on Plaintiffs' motion for preliminary approval of the Revised Settlement Agreement, and entered an order granting preliminary approval of the revised settlement (the "Preliminary Approval Order").
-Pursuant to the Preliminary Approval Order, objections to the revised settlement agreement are due by June 9, 2021, and the Court has set a Final Approval Hearing for July 9, 2021.
+Pursuant to the Preliminary Approval Order, the Court held a Final Approval Hearing relating to the Revised Settlement Agreement on July 9, 2021, and following the hearing, granted Final Approval of the Revised Settlement Agreement and entered the Final Judgment.
+It is anticipated that the effective date of the Revised Settlement Agreement will occur by August 31, 2021.

 On or about January 28, 2021, a purported class action lawsuit, captioned Kahn v.
 PhenixFIN Corporation, et al., was filed against the Company and its directors in the Court of Chancery of the State of Delaware.
 Plaintiffs allege that a provision in the Company's bylaws, which provides that directors may be removed from office for cause by the affirmative vote of 75% of capital stock entitled to vote, is inconsistent with provisions of the Delaware General Corporate Law, which plaintiffs allege would permit removal for cause by a simple majority of capital stock entitled to vote.
 The plaintiffs seek a declaration that the bylaw provision is invalid and to enjoin the defendants from enforcing it, as well as a reasonable allowance of attorneys' fee.
 On February 10, 2021, the Board of the Company approved an amendment to the Company's Bylaws, which, among other things, allows for the removal of directors for cause by affirmative vote of the holders of a majority of the capital stock entitled to vote at an election of directors.
-This amendment was made without any admission of legal necessity, causation or liability with respect to the Kahn action.
-Defendants have not yet responded to the complaint.